stefanbylund/zxnext_bmp_tools/palettes/readme.txt

 Artistic Palette
 ================

+The files zxnext-artistic-palette-256.png and zxnext-artistic-palette-512.png
-The file zxnext-artistic-palette.png is an image of a palette designed for graphics artists where the colors are grouped and ordered in a logical way that is useful when drawing pixel art.
-Open this palette image in your favorite paint program and use it as a color picker.
+are images of a palette designed for graphics artists where the colors are grouped and ordered in a logical way that is useful when drawing pixel art.
+Open one of the palette images in your favorite paint program and use it as a color picker.

-The palette contains several visualizations of the 512 color Spectrum Next palette, where each one is explained below.
+The palette contains several visualizations of the 256 (8-bit) color and 512 (9-bit) color Spectrum Next palette, where each visualization type is explained below.
 The palette also contains a basic section with commonly used colors.

+Note: The numbers and details in the descriptions of the visualization types below are for the 512 color Spectrum Next palette.

+Note: The RGB332 256 color version of the palette looks a bit asymmetrical.
+This is because the RGB332 color space is non-uniform where the blue color component is only half the size of the red and green color components.
+This irregularity becomes very evident when visualizing the palette.

 This palette is partly inspired by a palette for the PC Engine by sunteam_paul.